How to Find YouTube Content Gaps with AI in 2026 (Free & Paid Tools)

 ChatGPT / PerplexityGeneral LLM knowledgeNo (no live data)Free tier existsQuick brainstorm from a topic

-OneTube Spy ModeCompetitor audience commentsYes — any public channel14-day trial, card requiredAudience-asymmetry gaps
+OneTube Spy ModeCompetitor audience commentsYes — any public channel7-day trial, no card to startAudience-asymmetry gaps

 Sources: official product pages and pricing pages, verified May 2026.

-The honest version: vidIQ and TubeBuddy are excellent at SEO-driven ideation but treat comments as something to moderate, not analyze.
+The honest version: vidIQ and TubeBuddy are excellent at SEO-driven ideation but work only on YOUR own channel — they don't expose competitor comment-section analysis as a product surface.
 Semrush has the strongest "topics they cover vs topics you don't" comparison but works at the keyword level, not the audience-question level.
-None of them read comments at scale.
+ChatGPT and AI title generators have no live comment access at all.
+Social listening tools (Brand24, Sprout, Awario) catch keyword-matched mentions and owned-channel inboxes, not full comment threads under arbitrary creators' videos.
+None of them read comments at scale across channels you don't own.
 That's the asymmetry.
 For the fuller free-tools roundup we ranked recently, we tested 5 free YouTube channel analyzers here.

 Step-by-step: finding gaps with OneTube